-What is a smart security camera?
+What is a Smart Security Camera?

 However, as with any smart device that can connect to the internet, you should take a few steps to protect yourself.

-What is the issue with smart cameras?
+What is the problem with Smart Cameras?

-How do you keep your smart device safe?
+How do you keep your Smart Device Safe?

 You can usually change it using the app you use to manage the device.
 When you change the password, make sure you avoid using common passwords.

-2. Ensure your camera is regularly updated
+Ensure your camera is regularly updated

 Set your device to automatically update if possible.
 Check your device settings for 'software' or 'firmware' update options.

-3. Disable features that let you remotely view camera footage if you don't need it
+Disable features that let you remotely view camera footage if you don't need it

 Keep in mind that doing this may also prevent you receiving alerts when movement is detected, and could stop the camera working with smart home devices (such as Alexa, Google Home or Siri).